 Though its name isn't as recognizable as its larger competitors, Amica Mutual is tops in several customer-satisfaction surveys, and coverage is available everywhere except Hawaii.
 Policyholders say they're largely satisfied with the claims process and with their premiums, too.
 While local agents aren't an option, customers are happy with customer service.
-Some customers say their rates went up without warning, however, and others say the company is very picky about who it will insure.
+The company tends to be picky about who it will insure and some say their rates went up without warning or, seemingly, without cause.

 Great feedback on claims resolution.
 Most Amica Mutual customers report positive experiences with claims.
-In one major survey, they report excellent settlement experiences, including appraisal, the repair process and interaction with representatives.
+In one major survey, they report excellent settlement experiences.
 The rental-car experience earns the lowest marks.
 Amica Mutual maintains a network of pre-screened repair shops where it will guarantee a high standard of work, but customers are still free to choose their own shop after an accident.
 Most Amica Mutual policies include $20 a day or $600 toward rental cars, but this varies and customers can purchase additional coverage.

 Amica Mutual Reviews